st3w4r/blog/content/articles/application-vs-infrastructure-level.md

 ## SaaS

-Software as a Service, the approach that lets you build the way you want without worrying about the support of multi-platforms.
+Software as a Service is the approach that lets you build the way you want without worrying about the support of multi-platforms.

 Technical compatibility appears in the integration part but not on the design decisions made inside the product.
 You can choose your language, stack, structure, practices, to make your service run.